-In the past, small business owners often lacked resources to consult with experts.
+In the past, small business owners often lacked the resources to consult with experts.
 Maintaining a lawyer or accountant on retainer was just cost-prohibitive.

 With cloud-based services, however, experts are often available as part of a monthly package.
 Accounting services, for example, often offer an on-demand accountant or financial advisor as part of their services.

 Utilizing these services can help you with financial planning.
-They can help you avoid pitfalls, like missing important government licenses or tax deadlines.
+They can help you avoid pitfalls like missing important government licenses or tax deadlines.
 Develop the habit of checking with your professional advisors regularly.

 Opportunities abound in the post-pandemic era.
 Small Business Britain reminds us to seize these opportunities.
 Put these recent technologies to work in your business and work smarter, not harder.